 Reduce the smoke

 If sitting far away from your favourite people doesn’t sound like much fun, you could try to reduce the smoke itself so that only hot air comes your way.
-Make sure your firewood is clean and dry and that you’re using a smokeless fire pit, which is designed to reduce smoke by creating additional pathways for incoming air.
+Make sure your firewood is clean and dry and you could even try one of those new smokeless fire pit, which is designed to reduce smoke by creating additional pathways for incoming air.